Marion Bridge, Nova Scotia

-Marion Bridge (Drochaid Mhira) (2001 pop.: 1711) is a Canadian rural community in Nova Scotia's Cape Breton Regional Municipality.
+Marion Bridge (Drochaid Mhira) (2001 pop.: 1711) is a community in the Canadian province of Nova Scotia, located in Cape Breton Regional Municipality.

 The community is named for the eponymous bridge that crosses the Mira River, Marion Bridge being approximately midway between the river's source in Grand Mira and its discharge point at Mira Gut.
 The current concrete highway bridge was constructed in 1982 as a replacement for an older bridge, which collapsed after an accident involving a snow plow.

-Marion Bridge was made famous through a popular song written by Allister MacGillivray.
-Entitled Song for the Mira, it contains the refrain: